Inauguration fashion: Purple, pearls, American designers - WTMJ

 Harris’ choice to wear pieces by Black designers “felt particularly significant in light of her triply historic title as the first female, Black and Asian American vice president of our country,” Hyland added.

-Another inauguration fashion star on Twitter was Nikolas Ajagu, the husband of Harris’ sister, Meena Harris.
-Sharp-eyed sneakerheads noted his Air Dior Jordan 1 shoes.
+Another inauguration fashion star on Twitter was Nikolas Ajagu, the husband of Harris’ niece, Meena Harris.
+Sharp-eyed sneakerheads noted his ultra-rare and pricey Air Dior Jordan 1 shoes.
+The Dior 1s, a collaboration between Dior and Jordan, debuted last year and retail for $2,000.
+They’re reportedly going for up to $7,000 on some sneaker resell sites.

-Harris’ stepdaughter, Emma Emhoff, also schooled some of the older folks in her embellished Shetland Miu Miu coat in a pied de poule pattern and large brown button at the neck.
-The pointed white collar took the wind a time or two.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story was first published on January 20, 2021.
-It was updated on January 21, 2021, to correct the fact that Meena Harris is Vice President Kamala Harris’ niece, not her sister.